Goal setting. You’ve heard all the one liners….

 ‘A goal is a dream with a deadline’

 In my post “The problem with goal setting”, I reveal the single biggest contributor to achieving your goals, and why writing them down just isn’t enough.

 Here, I would like to share some more hints and tips about how to ensure your goals aren’t just some wishy-washy motherhood statements that end up being more frustrating than motivating.
-There are four key actions you can take to solidify your goals and make the likelihood of reaching them much greater.
+You’ve probably heard of the SMART acronym – i.e. you want your goals to be Specific, Measurable, Attainable, Realistic and Time-bound, but there are a few other elements that will come in handy.
+In fact, there are four key actions you can take to solidify your goals and make the likelihood of reaching them much greater.

-- Define them as clearly as possible – treat both your personal and professional goals like KPIs in a job description.
-Make them measurable and specific.
-“Reach and maintain a goal weight of 64.5kg by March 30” is much harder to avoid than “Lose some weight.”
+- Define them as clearly as possible – This is where making them Specific, Measurable and Time-bound comes in.
+It helps to treat both your personal and professional goals like KPI’s in a job description.
+“Reach and maintain a goal weight of 84.5kg by March 30” is much harder to avoid than “Lose some weight.”

 - Don’t just define the end result, ensure you also specify the activities you will complete to reach that destination.
 Keeping your focus on the things you can control will empower you to do what needs to be done.
 In the previous example, focusing on ‘exercising four times a week and sticking to eating plan’ will result in a better outcome that purely looking at the scales every day.

 - Share your goals with someone other than yourself*.
 Articulating your goals to yourself is the first step; sharing them with either a friend or your team mates will cement them in your mind as commitments that you are really going to strive for.
 Naturally, if your goals require the assistance of team members, you’ll want to keep them in the loop about their participation!